Alexander Mosaic

 The Alexander Mosaic, also known as the Battle of Issus Mosaic, is a Roman floor mosaic originally from the House of the Faun in Pompeii, Italy.

 It is typically dated between c.
-120 and BC 100 and depicts a battle between the armies of Alexander the Great and Darius III of Persia.
+120 and 100 BC and depicts a battle between the armies of Alexander the Great and Darius III of Persia.
 This work of art is a combination of different artistic traditions such as Italic, Hellenistic, and Roman.
 The mosaic is considered Roman based on the broader context of its time and location in relation to the later Roman Republic.
 The original is preserved in the National Archaeological Museum, Naples.
-The mosaic is believed to be a copy of a late 4th or early 3rd-century BC Hellenistic painting, perhaps by Philoxenus of Eretria or Apelles.
+The mosaic is believed to be a copy of a late fourth-century BC or early third-century BC Hellenistic painting, perhaps by Philoxenus of Eretria or Apelles.

 Subject

 The mosaic represents a battle in which Alexander of Macedonia charges the Persian king Darius III, the commander-in-chief of the Persian army.
 Alexander fought Darius III in a series of battles over control of the Persian Empire.
 Alexander defeated Darius at the Battle of Issus and again two years later at the Battle of Gaugamela.
 The work is traditionally believed to show the Battle of Issus.

-The battle scene comprises over 50 men.
+The battle scene depicts more than 50 men.
 It stands out among ancient works of art because it represents a large group of soldiers, depicts each figure with meticulous attention to detail, expertly captures the expressions that appear on the warriors' faces, and uses muted colors.
 The mosaic features many figures in a very large space.
 The two most distinguished and recognizable figures are Alexander and Darius III.